joshdholtz/grandpa-kennys-fishing-adventure-website/_posts/2020-02-27-month-1-development-summary.md

 categories: blog
 ---

 We started from nothing and now we here!
+Some updated text